dirkdevriendt/deltaq-website/content/basicPage/become-a-partner.md

 sections:
   - backgroundimage: 'https://ucarecdn.com/5ec32b67-a974-468c-82e6-02a588ddce8e/'
     content: |-
       # Come meet us

-      ## Discover how the DeltaQ technology can be beneficial to you
+      ## Discover how the DeltaQ technology offers you the comfort you need
     cta:
       - link: about
         subtitle: Come meet us at events